rabblerouser/rabblerouser-publisher/README.md

 myExpressJsApp.post('/events', streamClient.consumer);

 // Then you can set up specific handlers for specific event types.
-Notice that we only receive the `data` here. streamClient.consumer.on('member-registered', data => {
+Notice that we only receive the `data` here.
+// Event handlers must return a resolved promise if the event handling succeeded, or a rejected promise if they fail to
+// process the event.
+This will cause the event to re-sent until it succeeds. streamClient.consumer.on('member-registered', data => {
   console.log('Registering a new member called:', data.name);
+  return Promise.resolve();
 });
 ```